 This is another great feature to look out for when deciding the value of the old stamp.
 Perforations on a stamp are circular holes punched onto a printed stamp to help its separation from other stamps on the same sheet.
 Stamp perforations vary in size and number as well.
 Normally, perfs have teeth and holes.
 So, at the time of evaluating them, ensure that they have these features.
 These circular holes are measured using a stamp perforation gauge.

 View the stamp age and material

-It is also worth knowing when the stamps were created and the material that was used to create it.
+It is also worth knowing when the stamps were created and the material that was used to create them.
 Stamp collectors love the history behind the stamps.
-The place of origin of the stamp can easily determine the time when the stamps were produced, the place they were manufactured and the kind of materials utilized.
+The place of origin of the stamp can easily determine the time when the stamps were produced, the place they were manufactured, and the kind of materials utilized.
 The older the stamps, the costlier they will be.

 Check the uniqueness of the old stamp

-When looking at various things that determine the value of old stamps, its rarity surpasses many features.
+When looking at various things that determine the value of old stamps, their rarity surpasses many features.
 The uniqueness of the stamp is determined by its visibility on the market.
 This is really crucial as some philatelists prefer to have a very rare stamp without greatly considering other factors.
-Also, some rare stamps have great value such as rare or error stamps.
-These command high value and are the most costly.
+Also, some rare stamps have great value, such as rare or error stamps.
+These high command values are the most costly.
 To know how rare or costly your stamp is retailing at, check out at online stamp auction sites such as eBay.

 After going through our suggestion on how to define the value of your old stamp, you can now go ahead and evaluate the stamps in your collection.
 You do not have to be a philatelist for you to determine the value of your old stamps.